 - Click any red flag on the map.

 The information in the pop-ups is much easier to read.
 (You may have to click the white arrows to advance the pop-up to the attributes that reflect the potential fraud information.)

 - Close the pop-up and save the map.

 This workflow focused on a simple pop-up configuration.
 Pop-ups offer map authors a wide range of possibilities to focus the attention of readers on information that needs emphasis.
 When creating pop-ups, map authors must decide which data to show and how to display it.

 Create a presentation

 With ArcGIS Online, you can create presentations to tell a linear and interactive story based on the information already in your map.
-You'll use your map as a basis for your three-slide presentation.
+You'll use your map as a basis for your two-slide presentation.
 The first slide will illustrate the investigation criteria and the second will show the results.
-The third will emphasize the most egregious violator.

-- Point to the DirectionPoints sublayer and click the More Options button.
+- Point to the Washington-New York Route (DirectionPoints) sublayer and click the More Options button.

 - In the menu, point to Set Visibility Range.
 In the Visible Range window, move the slider all the way to the right.

 When layers are suppressed from view, their title in the Contents pane turns from black to gray.